Robert K. Byrd: Later life and legacy

 Byrd was appointed to the Board of Directors for the Knoxville, Cincinnati and Southern Railroad in 1880, and announced plans to build a narrow gauge line from Kingston to Emory Gap (along the Cumberland Plateau) in 1882.
-He fell ill a short time later, however, and died at his home on May 2, 1885.
+He fell ill a short time later, however, and died at his home near Kingston on May 2, 1885.
 He was interred with his family in Bethel Cemetery in Kingston.

 The town of Byrdstown, Tennessee, was named in honor of Byrd in 1879, when it was founded as the county seat of the newly created Pickett County.
 The new county was located within the fifth district, which Byrd represented at the time in the state senate.
 In 1890, the East Tennessee Land Company purchased Byrd's 10,000-acre plantation for the establishment of the city of Harriman, Tennessee.
 A Tennessee Historical Commission marker along Highway 61 in Harriman is dedicated to Byrd.